30 August 2019 version

 Jackson looked up at the last sentence.
 In a very cold voice he said, “You aren’t taking that man anywhere.
 If you want to steal him from us you better go and get the entire Marine Corps to help you.
 And you better be ready for a fight when you come back.
 He’s part of this town now, and we aren’t letting him go without a fight.”

 “He arrived about ten years ago and started hanging out around the town.
-He helped people when they needed it, and he asked for nothing in return.
-He became a part of this town, and has been for the last ten years.
-The kids started calling him Gramps, and he liked it, so it stuck.
-That’s all he ever wanted us to call him, so that’s all we called him.
-We don’t push our noses into other people’s affairs, so we didn’t.
+He helped people when they needed it and he asked for nothing in return.
+He became a part of this town, and he has been for the last ten years.
+The kids started calling him Gramps and he liked it, so it stuck.
+That’s all he ever wanted us to call him so that’s all we called him.
+We don’t push our noses into other people’s affairs so we didn’t.
 We now need his legal name so we can put it on the headstone.
 We’re taking up a collection to pay for his funeral.
-He lived with us, and he died for us; he stays here.”
+He lived with us and he died for us; he stays here.”
 The Sergeant stood and looked at Jackson for a few minutes, then turned, went out, and spoke to the General.
 He returned and thanked Jackson for his help before he left.
 Jackson waited until they left before going to his car and back to his patrol.
 He called the Sheriff with the details of what was said at the morgue.

 After a short talk, and another phone call, the two Marines drove off in their car.

 The General walked into the Sheriff’s office and was about to speak when James held out a photocopy of the file on the fight at the café.
 He gave James an odd look, only to be told, “In a small country town a man with the family name of James and parents who thinks it’s funny to call him Jim, he soon learns to think ahead.”
 The General gave a smile in return and slowly nodded while he read the file.